20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 18. Wander La Carihuela streets

-You can definitely spend some time wandering its streets and taking photos of them.
+You can definitely spend some time wandering its streets and taking photos.
 However, avoid busy times such as late afternoons, evenings and weekends.
-The best time to have a more relaxing experience is early morning.
+The best time for a more relaxed experience is early morning.

 19. Play golf in Torremolinos

-In addition to these two golf courses, there are many other courses nearby Torremolinos – Golf Torrequebrada in Benalmadena, Chaparral Golf Club in Mijas, etc.
+In addition to these two golf courses, there are many other courses nearby Torremolinos, such as Golf Torrequebrada in Benalmadena and Chaparral Golf Club in Mijas.

-Punta de Torremolinos, situated between Bajondillo Beach and Rincón del Sol Beach, is a great viewpoint from which to contemplate the two sides of Torremolinos.
+Punta de Torremolinos, situated between Bajondillo Beach and Rincón del Sol Beach, is an excellent viewpoint from which to contemplate the two sides of Torremolinos.

 The locals also know this place as “Punta Gatuna”, and the reason behind this is that this small place is home to many street cats.

-My favourite time to visit Punta de Torremolinos is in the evening, just the right time for the magical sunset.
+My favourite time to visit Punta de Torremolinos is in the evening, when the magical sunset is at its best.

 There are many things to do in Torremolinos at night.
 Whether you love a good party or dancing salsa or bachata while having a refreshing cocktail, Torremolinos has plenty of beach clubs where you can have a good time.

-However, Torremolinos isn’t only for young people who love parties but also couples who want to go for a relaxing walk on the beach and families who want to take their kids out to play in the bouncy castles or mini-golf.
+However, Torremolinos isn’t only for young people who love parties, but also for couples who want to take a relaxing walk on the beach and families who want to take their kids out to play in the bouncy castles or at mini-golf.

 If you go to have some drinks out, you must know that alcohol isn’t measured as in other countries like the UK, so alcoholic drinks can be very strong.